eireninja/webhook-api-worker/README.md

 # OKX Trading Webhook API

+## Overview

-A high-performance, secure webhook API built on Cloudflare Workers for executing trades.
-This service accepts webhook requests and executes trades across multiple accounts simultaneously, supporting spot trading, USDT perpetual futures, and inverse perpetual futures trading.
+The OKX Trading Webhook API is a high-performance, secure service built on Cloudflare Workers.
+It facilitates automated trading by processing webhook requests to execute trades across multiple accounts on the OKX exchange.
+The API supports spot trading, USDT perpetual futures, and inverse perpetual futures, with robust error handling and logging capabilities.

 ## Features

-- **Multi-Account Support**: Execute trades across multiple accounts simultaneously
+- **Multi-Account Support**: Execute trades across multiple accounts simultaneously.
-- **Trade Types**: Support for spot trading, USDT perpetuals, and inverse perpetuals
+- **Trade Types**: Supports spot trading, USDT perpetuals, and inverse perpetuals.
-- **Position Management**: Open and close positions with percentage-based sizing
+- **Position Management**: Open and close positions with percentage-based sizing.
-- **Leverage Control**: Set custom leverage for perpetual futures trading
+- **Leverage Control**: Set custom leverage for perpetual futures trading.
-- **Market Orders**: Quick execution with market orders
+- **Market Orders**: Quick execution with market orders.
-- **Secure**: Built-in security features and API key management
+- **Security**: Built-in security features and API key management.
-- **Logging**: Comprehensive logging with Telegram notifications for real-time monitoring
+- **Logging**: Comprehensive logging with Telegram notifications for real-time monitoring.
-- **Rate Limiting**: Smart handling of OKX API rate limits for parallel execution
+- **Rate Limiting**: Smart handling of OKX API rate limits for parallel execution.
-- **Percentage-Based Trading**: Trade with exact percentages of your available balance
+- **Percentage-Based Trading**: Trade with exact percentages of your available balance.

+## Architecture

+### Codebase Structure

+- **JavaScript**: Main language used for the API logic and execution.
+- **Python**: Utilized for additional scripting and integration tasks.
+- **Cloudflare Workers**: Serverless environment for deploying the API.
+- **Wrangler**: Tool for building and deploying Cloudflare Workers.

+### Key Modules and Functions

+- **Payload Validation**: Ensures that incoming webhook requests contain all necessary fields and adhere to expected formats.
+- **Trade Execution**: Manages the logic for executing trades, including opening and closing positions for different trade types.
+- **Request Generation**: Handles the creation of signed requests for the OKX API, ensuring secure communication.
+- **Batch Order Placement**: Facilitates the submission of multiple orders in a single API call for efficiency.

+### Configuration

+- **wrangler.toml**: Defines environment-specific settings for production and development, including database and KV namespace bindings.
+- **package.json**: Specifies dependencies and scripts for building, developing, and deploying the API.

+## Webhook Flow

+1. **Incoming Webhook Request**: Received from external systems, containing trade details such as symbol, type, quantity, and side.
+2. **Payload Validation**: Validates the request payload to ensure all required fields are present and correctly formatted.
+3. **Order Processing**: Transforms the validated payload into a batch order for the OKX API, calculating order sizes based on available resources.
+4. **API Interaction**: Sends the batch order to OKX, handling responses and logging outcomes.
+5. **Position Management**: Manages open and close operations for positions, ensuring accurate execution and reporting.

+## Error Handling and Logging

+- **Validation Errors**: Caught early in the process, with detailed messages logged and sent via Telegram if configured.
+- **Trading Errors**: Includes checks for insufficient balance, invalid lot sizes, and leverage restrictions.
+- **API Errors**: Handles rate limits, authentication issues, and network errors, with comprehensive logging for all events.

+## Environment Variables

+- **Authentication**: `WEBHOOK_AUTH_TOKEN` for webhook authentication.
+- **Telegram Logging**: `TELEGRAM_BOT_TOKEN` and `TELEGRAM_CHANNEL_ID` for notifications.
+- **Broker Tags**: `BROKER_TAG_OKX` for order tracking.

+## Conclusion

+The OKX Trading Webhook API provides a robust, scalable solution for automated trading on the OKX platform.
+Its modular architecture, comprehensive error handling, and multi-account support make it an ideal choice for traders looking to automate their strategies efficiently.

 ## Trade Types and Sizing